Hey there, Kiya Beauties!

-Hey Kiya Beauties, this week we will be sharing some simple and natural ways to manage eczema at home.
+This week, we're diving into some simple and natural ways to manage eczema right at home.

-After bathing, moisturise within 3 minutes.
-Gently pat the skin dry with a towel and apply an oil-based moisturiser before the skin has fully dried.
-This can help seal in water from the shower or bath before it evaporates.
+After bathing (within 3 minutes), gently pat your skin dry with a towel and apply an oil-based moisturizer while your skin is still slightly damp.
+This helps seal in all that hydration from the shower before it evaporates into thin air.

-As eczema is an inflammatory condition, it causes inflamed, red, sore skin.
-Certain foods can cause or reduce inflammation in the body, so making a few key dietary changes could help to reduce eczema flare ups.
+Eczema is an inflammatory condition, causing red and sore skin.
+Certain foods can either trigger or reduce inflammation in the body, so a few dietary tweaks might just help you manage those eczema flare-ups.

-Examples of anti-inflammatory foods you could incorporate into your diet include; fish, leafy greens, beans and lentils, colorful fruits, vegetables, turmeric and cinnamon.
+Consider incorporating anti-inflammatory foods into your diet like fish, leafy greens, beans and lentils, colorful fruits and veggies, as well as spices like turmeric and cinnamon.
+Yum!

-So that's it for our top 5 tips on how to manage eczema naturally.
+And there you have it – our top 5 tips on managing eczema naturally!

 We'd love to hear from you too!
 If there are any tips or tricks we missed out on, drop them below in the comments section.
 Let's share our knowledge and support each other on this beautiful journey towards healthier skin!